-Treat the clock input as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9265.
+Treat the clock input as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9255.
 To avoid modulating the clock signal with digital noise, separate power supplies for clock drivers from the ADC output driver supplies.
 Low jitter, crystal controlled oscillators make the best clock sources.
 If the clock is generated from another type of source (by gating, dividing, or another method), the output clock should be retimed by the original clock at the last step.

-Refer to Application Note AN-501, Aperture Uncertainty and ADC System Performance, and Application Note AN-756, Sampled Systems and the Effects of Clock Phase Noise and Jitter, for more information about jitter performance as it relates to ADCs.
+Refer to AN-501 Application Note, Aperture Uncertainty and ADC System Performance, and AN-756 Application Note, Sampled Systems and the Effects of Clock Phase Noise and Jitter (see www.analog.com) for more information about jitter performance as it relates to ADCs.